minch-yoda/DownTheMoon/README.md

 Updates
 ==================

-Update is available as an .xpi file hosted under `latest` release tag at github.
-You can conviniently smack that `Find updates` menu option or even turn on an autoupdate.
+Updates are provided by an .xpi file hosted under `latest` release tag at github.
+You can conveniently smack that `Find updates` menu option or even turn on an autoupdate if you have enough courage :3.

 The legacy text below might still be relevant, although it's not maintaned by me.
 ==================